IRB Frequently Asked Questions

 • Yes any applicable administrative approvals are still required

-• DMC submissions: DMC personnel are adminstratively added on the eProtocol submission as "Other Personnel" for designated DMC personnel to have access to the eProtocol submission.
+• DMC submissions: DMC personnel are administratively added on the eProtocol submission as "Other Personnel" for designated DMC personnel to have access to the eProtocol submission.
 The DMC application must also be completed.
 Contact the DMC's Clinical & Translation Research Office for the DMC submissions.
 The DMC approval letter should be attached to the Protocol Information-Attachments section.

 • PRMC approval is required for cancer studies.
 This approval should be attached for the Protocol Information-Attachments section.